Document Type : Original Article

 Abstract

-Background: Diabetes is highly prevalent in modern society.
+Introduction: Diabetes is highly prevalent in modern society.
 There are many controversies regarding the use of epinephrine in type 2 diabetic patients.
 This study aimed to examine and contrast the effects of articaine with epinephrine 1:200,000 in type 2 diabetic and non-diabetic patients referred to the Toubi Dental Clinic in Sari City.

 Methods: This clinical trial involved two parallel groups.
 30 patients with diabetes (whose diabetes has been confirmed by an internist) and 30 systemically healthy patients were selected.
 The baseline state was used to measure the blood sugar levels in both groups.
 Then, blood sugar concentration was measured on two occasions, one after 5 minutes of 2 doses of articaine injection with epinephrine 1:200000, and the other after 15 minutes of injection.
 Mann-Whitney, Chi-square, and GEE non-parametric tests were used.